GetDKAN/dkan/docs/admin/adding_new_content.rst

 **Key Information when adding a Page:**

+Choosing a layout
-- **Choosing a layout:** Layouts are like templates for the design of a page.
+  Layouts are like templates for the design of a page.
 In most cases, you would need to have technical experience with code to change the way that content appears on a page and what content is allowed.
   With layouts you can choose from a set of layouts pre-made to beautifully combine different content in the same place without needing to touch any code.
 Choose the layout for your Page and add data, media, text, etc. in the different panels.
   By default the most basic layout (Boxton) is selected, but choose the layout best fits the types of content you want to include for your Page.
 Keep in mind, you can change your layout anytime.

-- **Creating a menu link.
+Creating a menu link
   The most important piece of creating a page is adding the navigation for it.
 In order for site visitors to find your page and benefit from its content, add a menu link and decide the parent menu item.
 For high-priority content, like a Contact page, put the link on the main menu bar.
 Otherwise, decide which parent page the new page belongs to.
   Special note: we recommend that you do not add menu links to the Datasets, Groups, Stories, Dashboards, or Topics pages.

 Adding a Group
 ~~~~~~~~~~~~~~